-The Answer ALS Research Project entails creating up to 1,000 unique stem cell (iPSC) lines from ALS patients and healthy controls.
-These stem cells and their derived cells of the brain and spinal cord can be used to model the disease on a large scale, across many variations of ALS.
-This will allow scientists a deeper look at the mechanisms of a fatal neurodegenerative disease like ALS.
+The Answer ALS Research Project entails creating up to 1,000 unique stem cell (iPSC) lines from ALS patient participants and healthy controls.
+These stem cells and their derived cells of the brain and spinal cord are being used to model the disease on a large scale, across many variations of ALS.
+This will allow scientists a deeper look at the mechanisms of a neurodegenerative disease like ALS.

-The large amount of data collected will serve as a foundation—the largest foundation of basic chemical, clinical, genetic and biological data ever collected in ALS history—upon which to shape fundamental information about patient subgroups and their disease pathways, with the ultimate hope of identifying new drug-able pathways, subgroup biomarkers and disease pathophysiology.
+The large amount of data collected is serving as a foundation—the largest foundation of basic chemical, clinical, genetic and biological data ever collected in ALS history—upon which to shape fundamental information about patient subgroups and their disease pathways, with the ultimate hope of identifying new drug-able pathways, subgroup biomarkers and disease pathophysiology.

-Following the initial clinic visit, participant blood samples are de-identified (anonymized) and sent to the laboratory of Dr. Clive Svendsen at Cedars-Sinai’s Svendsen Laboratory.
-Dr. Svendsen’s lab begins the processes of transforming the blood cells, known as peripheral blood mononuclear cells (PBMCs), into induced pluripotent stem (iPS) cells.
+Following the initial clinic visit, participant blood samples were de-identified (anonymized) and sent to the laboratory of Dr. Clive Svendsen at Cedars-Sinai’s Svendsen Laboratory.
+Dr. Svendsen’s lab transforms the blood cells, known as peripheral blood mononuclear cells (PBMCs), into induced pluripotent stem (iPS) cells.

-Finally, the IPS cells themselves are converted into motor neurons (MNs) –the exact cell type observed to degenerate in ALS.
-Motor neurons derived from each of our patients can then be sent out to the omics labs to undergo an unprecedented level of interrogation.
-While producing several iPS cell/ motor neuron lines at a time is reasonably typical for a lab, Answer ALS tasked the Svendsen lab with the goal of scaling-up to handle dozens of patient samples at a time.
+Finally, the IPS cells themselves are converted into motor neurons (MNs) –the exact cell type observed in ALS.
+Motor neurons derived from each patient participant is then sent to the omics labs and is undergoing an unprecedented level of interrogation.
+While producing several iPS cell/ motor neuron lines at a time is reasonably typical for a lab, Answer ALS tasked the Svendsen lab with scaling-up to handle dozens of patient samples at a time.

-Given the scale of the Answer ALS study, these two accomplishments will make a substantial contribution to our success.
-For the latest numbers of stem cell lines please check out our progress here.
+Given the scale of the Answer ALS study, these two accomplishments are making a substantial contribution to the program’s success.

 Cedars-Sinai is leading the generation of these unique iPSCs and their derived motor neurons from blood of patients collected across multiple clinical sites in the US along with deep clinical data.
-These cells will be used in big data projects and large-scale omics investigations.
+These cells are being used in big data projects and large-scale omics investigations.
 To get information on ordering IPS Cell Lines from Cedars Sinai, please click the link below: